knockout/knockout/documentation/binding-syntax.md

     <!-- unrelated bindings -->
     Cellphone: <input data-bind="value: cellphoneNumber, enable: hasCellphone" />

-The binding *name* should generally match a registered binding handler (either built-in or [custom](custom-bindings.html)) or be a parameter for another binding.
+The binding *name* should generally match a registered binding (either built-in or [custom](custom-bindings.html)) or be a parameter for another binding.
 If the name matches neither of those, Knockout will ignore it (without any error or warning).
 So if a binding doesn't appear to work, first check that the name is correct.

 #### Binding values